RaviTambade/SDM/softwaretesting.md

 ### Test Case

-* A TEST CASE is a set of actions executed to verify a particular feature or functionality of your software application.
-* A Test Case contains test steps, test data, precondition, postcondition developed for specific test scenario to verify any requirement.
-* The test case includes specific variables or conditions, using which a testing engineer can compare expected and actual results to determine whether a software product is functioning as per the requirements of the customer.
+A TEST CASE is a set of actions executed to verify a particular feature or functionality of your software application.
+A Test Case contains test steps, test data, precondition, postcondition developed for specific test scenario to verify any requirement.
+The test case includes specific variables or conditions, using which a testing engineer can compare expected and actual results to determine whether a software product is functioning as per the requirements of the customer.
+Most Software Tester prefer excel spreadsheets because they can easily group test cases by test types and most importantly they can easily get test metrics with Excel formulas.

 #### Examples of Test Cases

-Test Case 1: Check results on entering valid User Id & Password Test Case 2: Check results on entering Invalid User ID & Password Test Case 3: Check response when a User ID is Empty & Login Button is pressed, and many more
+1. Check results on entering valid User Id & Password
+2. Check results on entering Invalid User ID & Password
+3. Check response when a User ID is Empty & Login Button is pressed, and many more

-Test Case : 1
+<b>Test Case : 1</b>

 Description:  Check the results on entering valid user Id and Password Test Steps:   1.Enter Email Address